Jonas Savimbi: Death

-After surviving more than six assassination attempts, and having been reported dead at least 17 times, Savimbi was killed on 22 February 2002, in a battle with Angolan government troops along riverbanks in the province of Moxico, his birthplace.
+After surviving more than six assassination attempts, and having been reported dead at least 17 times, Savimbi was killed on 22 February 2002, in a battle with Angolan government troops along riverbanks in the province of Moxico, his provincial birthplace.
 In the firefight, Savimbi sustained 15 gunshot wounds to his head, throat, upper body and legs.
-While Savimbi returned fire, his wounds proved fatal; he died almost instantly.
+While Savimbi returned fire, his wounds proved fatal, and he died almost instantly.
+The Angolan Armed Forces subsequently confirmed Savimbi's death in the firefight, saying, "he had died like a soldier, 'with a gun in his hand'."

 Savimbi's somewhat mystical reputation for eluding the Angolan military and their Soviet and Cuban military advisors led many Angolans to question the validity of reports of his 2002 death in combat until pictures of his bloodied and bullet-riddled body appeared on Angolan state television, and the United States State Department subsequently confirmed it.
 He was interred in Luena Main Cemetery in Luena, Moxico Province.
 On 3 January 2008, his tomb was vandalised and four members of the youth wing of the MPLA were charged and arrested.
 His body was exhumed and reburied publicly in 2019.

 Legacy

 Savimbi was succeeded by António Dembo, who assumed UNITA's leadership on an interim basis in February 2002.
-But Dembo had sustained wounds in the same attack that killed Savimbi, and he died from them three days later and was succeeded by Paulo Lukamba Gato.
+But Dembo had sustained wounds in the same attack that killed Savimbi, and he died from them three days later.
+Dembo was succeeded by Paulo Lukamba Gato.

 Six weeks after Savimbi's death, a ceasefire between UNITA and the MPLA was signed, but Angola remains deeply divided politically between MPLA and UNITA supporters.
 A parliamentary election in September 2008 resulted in an overwhelming majority for the MPLA, but its legitimacy was questioned by international observers.

 In the years since Savimbi's death, his legacy has been a source of debate.
 "The mistake that Savimbi made, the historical, big mistake he made, was to reject (the election) and go back to war", Alex Vines, head of the Africa program at London-based Chatham House research institute said in February 2012.
 Africa expert Paula Roque, of the University of Oxford, says Savimbi was "a very charismatic man, a man who exuded power and leadership.
 We can't forget that for a large segment of the population, UNITA represented something."

 He was survived by "several wives and dozens of children", the latter numbering at least 25.